mrakgr/SAFE-Stack---Vite-Template/README.md

+# Note By Ghostlike

+I've adapted this template from the usual SAFE Stack template, updated all the packages and replaced Webpack with Vite.
+It has been made for the Youtube series: [The Fabled Web Adventure](https://www.youtube.com/playlist?list=PL04PGV4cTuIX3bNEDDyi1L27Si0qpyAJ7).
+If you've found this useful, please like and subscribe.
+Thank you.

 # SAFE Template

 This template can be used to generate a full-stack web application using the [SAFE Stack](https://safe-stack.github.io/).
 It was created using the dotnet [SAFE Template](https://safe-stack.github.io/docs/template-overview/).
 If you want to learn more about the template why not start with the [quick start](https://safe-stack.github.io/docs/quickstart/) guide?